Mastering Intercity Transport in Malaysia

 Year of the East extension

-Intercity Journey Simulator
+Intercity Trip Simulator

-The Airplane: The Bridge to Borneo
+Flying: The Bridge to Borneo

-National and Low-Cost Airlines
+National and Low-Cost Carriers

 AirAsia dominates with unbeatable fares, while Malaysia Airlines offers a premium experience.
 For regional destinations (Langkawi, Redang), Firefly and Batik Air are excellent alternatives using Subang airport (closer to KL).